Learn to Bring Help, Hope and Healing...

 Advanced Incident Management*

 Continues and goes deeper into the subjects covered in Basic Incident Management.
-This course is divided into three sections: Logistics, Planning/Daily Assignments, and Administration
+This course is focused on O.P.A.L., the four components of IM: "Organization", "Planning", "Administration", and "Logistics".

 *You must take Basic Incident Management as a prerequisite before taking Advanced Incident Management.